derfc/Canvas/README.md

 - Control/Command: Fixed the starting as center of current drawing

-- Escape: Escape from current drawing, data WILL NOT save.
+- Escape: Escape from current drawing, data WILL NOT save

-- Shift: Draw a regular shape (eg. square).
+- Shift: Draw a regular shape (eg. square)

 - Alt/C: Fill the current drawing with color selected

-- Enter: Closing path when drawing irregular polygons.
+- Enter: Closing path when drawing irregular polygons

 ## Basic Function

 ### Spray Can

-- Paint the canvas with a rectangle processed by a radial-gradient method.
+- Paint the canvas with a rectangle processed by a radial-gradient method
-- Color values are retrieved from the stroke colour selector.
+- Color values are retrieved from the stroke colour selector

 ### Stamp